 In the Preschool, teachers create a sense of awareness about beliefs that are different from one’s own through show and tell, music, literature and the celebration of holidays.
 These practices help young children develop empathy toward one other, as well as an understanding of the diverse world in which they live.

 The Lower School is the perfect place to expose children to a variety of customs, traditions and beliefs.
 Children at this age are curious and welcoming, and they relish sharing their own personal traditions, both religious and secular, as well as learning about and celebrating their classmates ’ traditions.
 Student-led morning exercises continue a tradition begun by Mrs. Tatnall.
-It follows her design and includes prayers, readings and songs.
+It follows her design and includes prayerful reflections, readings, and songs.

-The Upper School prepares students to enter the "‘real world," where they will encounter people who have different religions, values, backgrounds, beliefs and cultural norms.
+The Upper School prepares students to enter the world beyond Tatnall, where they will encounter people who represent religions, values, backgrounds, beliefs and cultural norms.
 The study of beliefs and values is woven into a number of classes that deal with religion and culture.
 Principles and values such as compassion, care for the disadvantaged and global responsibility are integrated into community service projects and club activities, such as the Jefferson Awards and Amnesty International.

-The committee charged with reviewing Tatnall’s spiritual practices is pleased to report the continued success and vibrancy of Mrs. Tatnall’s vision for a school community that celebrates the individual talents, heritages and beliefs of all its students, faculty, staff and alumni.
+Tatnall’s spiritual and values-laden practices and traditions continue the vibrancy of Mrs. Tatnall’s vision for a school community that celebrates and cherishes the individual talents, heritages and beliefs of all its students, faculty, staff and alumni.